A CATALOGUE OF ERRORS IN SHERLOCKIAN PASTICHE

 P.163: The fact that Richard Watson has been visiting Rodin dates this case to before 1917, when the artist died, which makes Emma Watson's choice of toy for Hildy, "an adorable Paddington bear completely outfitted with a bright yellow macintosh, wellies, and matching rain hat" truly remarkable, in that Paddington Bear was not created by Michael Bond until 1958.

-P.172: Perhaps Dr Mull, the Scotland Yard forensics man, needs a quick refresher course in legal and medical terminology, for, when asked if he is sure about the cause of Dr Thornton's death, he states that he has "thoroughly reexamined the corpus delicti for puncture wounds" (if you're away from your legal dictionary at the moment: "corpus delicti - the aggregation of facts which constitute a breach of the law").
+P.172: Perhaps Dr Mull, the Scotland Yard forensics man, needs a quick refresher course in legal and medical terminology, for, when asked if he is sure about the cause of Dr Thornton's death, he states that he has "thoroughly reexamined the corpus delicti for puncture wounds" (if you're away from your legal dictionary at the moment: "corpus delicti: the aggregation of facts which constitute a breach of the law").

 P.187: We're told in the back-cover blurb that this is an Edwardian mystery, and indeed Mycroft suggests that the plot afoot threatens "the King" (P.161), so isn't it rather snide of Richard Watson to tell Charles Steele, "I should think you'll soon be taking the silk for a Queen's Counsel"?

 P.9: He may be able to do remarkable things with trains and telegraph poles, but the man's not so hot when it comes to judging his location from the sun.
 "Do you have any idea where we are?" asks Watson after their overnight journey in a curtained-off railway carriage.
-"Perhaps a hundred and fifty miles due north of London, judging from the time of sunrise."
-Replies Holmes confidently.
+"Perhaps a hundred and fifty miles due north of London, judging from the time of sunrise," replies Holmes confidently.
 He makes no comment on his deduction when they later learn that they are in fact in Scotland, about four hundred miles north of London.

-P.15-16: When Watson & Mrs. Frevert are met by Holmes at his Sussex villa, he is wearing his old mouse-coloured dressing-gown (faded from its original purple), but before lunch he exchanges "his dressing gown for a Norfolk jacket".
+P.15-16: When Watson and Mrs. Frevert are met by Holmes at his Sussex villa, he is wearing his old mouse-coloured dressing-gown (faded from its original purple), but before lunch he exchanges "his dressing gown for a Norfolk jacket".
 Presumably he kept the dressing-gown close at hand, because after lunch, while listening to his client's story, "he extracted from his dressing-gown pocket a silver match container" (P.20).

 P.320: "Mycroft...still wields enormous influence, especially since the accession of King George IV to the throne of England" writes Holmes, which means that in 1917 either Mycroft had been in government service since at least 1820, or Holmes had forgotten that his current King was George V.

-Watson may have three continents worth of experience with womemn, but he is still not too good at guessing their ages.
+Watson may have three continents worth of experience with women, but he is still not too good at guessing their ages.
 When he first meets the medium, Mabel, he tells us that she is "a woman of late middle-age" (P.81), a couple of minutes later he is describing her as "perhaps early to mid-thirties" (P.83) - now that makes me feel old.

 P.37: It seems that Robert Wagner isn't the only actor to have crept into the pastiche world (see Paxton's "The Macabre Affair" above), for here we learn that Holmes was summoned to Shoscombe Old Place by "a letter from one James Mason".
-Funny - he doesn't look old enough....

 P.125: A cryptozoological alert, or perhaps just Mrs Masterson's lack of ornithological expertise, but it's highly unlikely that mockingbirds and mourning doves would have crossed the Atlantic to brighten up her mornings in Baker Street as she claims.